zhutoutoutousan/A-study-note-as-a-beginner/software/_log/log-SW_AWS.md

                  -  Q5
                  -  Q10
                     - Queue names are limited to 80 characters and queue names must be unique within an AWS account
+                  - Q13
+                    - The SQS message retention period is configurable and can be set anywhere from 1 minute to 2 weeks.
+The default is 4 days and once the message retention limit is reached your messages will be automatically deleted.
+                  - Q18
+                    - A message can be stored in the Simple Queue Service (SQS) from 1 minute up to a maximum of 14 days.
+                  - Q23
+                    - With Amazon SQS version 2008-01-01, the maximum message size for both SOAP and Query requests is 8KB
+                  - Q29
+             - SWF
+               - Q14
            -  Authentication
+              -  ASG
+                 -  Q15
+                 -  **Q30**
               -  IAM
+                 -  **Q17**
+                    -  The IAM policy is never region specific.
+                 -  Q27
                  -  Q260
                     -  IAM resources are all global; there is no regional constraint
            -  Networking
               -  VPS
                  -  **Q9**
                     -  [CIDR](https://whatismyipaddress.com/cidr#:~:text=Classless%20inter%2Ddomain%20routing%20(CIDR)%20is%20a%20set%20of,be%20sent%20to%20specific%20computers.&text=That%20system%20is%20known%20as%20CIDR%20notation.)
+                 -  **Q24**

            -  Instance
               -  EC2
                  -  **Q6**